liang2kl/mkdocs-blogging-plugin/docs/features.md

 ![preview](https://s2.loli.net/2021/12/03/AudcmgG9N5HzEn4.png)

-And, although you can insert the "index" page in multiple pages, it is recommended to specify a *true* index page, so that we can navigate the viewer to that page when they click on the tags.
+Although you can insert the "index" page in multiple pages, it is recommended to specify a single index page, so that we can navigate the viewer to that page when they click on the tags.
 To achieve this, set `index_page` with the relative path of one of the page with `{{ tag_content }}`:

 ```yaml title="mkdocs.yml"
 features: